kh49/WEVOTE/INSTALL.md

 mkdir DIRECTORYNAME – creates a directory in the current working directory
 ```

-_Note: If you ever encounter an unfamiliar command, you can usually add -h or –help at the end of the command to see help text for it._
+_Note: If you encounter an unfamiliar command, you can usually add -h or --help at the end of the command to see help text for it._

 ## SSH Login
 To login to your UIC Extreme account you can use the following command: